bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

-The receiver has now completed the pairing process so receives an `RadioTAG-Auth-Token` header which it should include as a request header in all future requests.
+The client has now completed the pairing process so receives an `RadioTAG-Auth-Token` header which it should include as a request header in all future requests.